colinhiggs/pyramid-jsonapi/docs/source/developing.rst

 Python Versions
 ^^^^^^^^^^^^^^^^
-Currently authomatic is built and tested against python 3.
+Currently pyramid_jsonapi is built and tested against python 3.
 3.4 or later is recommended.

 Versioning
 ^^^^^^^^^^^